rithujaa/spotify-etl-pipeline/README.md

 ## 📬 Contact

-If you’re also exploring data engineering, cloud projects, or working with APIs — I’d love to connect!
+If you’re also exploring data engineering or cloud projects — I’d love to connect!